-Unified Sports teams may compete in Special Olympics Iowa team sporting events.
-When registering for Unified Sports Teams, please ensure that Unified Team is selected on the entry forms.
+Unified Sports teams may compete in Special Olympics lowa team sporting events.
+When registering for Unified Sports teams, please ensure that Unified team is selected on the entry forms.
 Teams will be placed in divisions with other Unified teams.
-Your team roster must consist of equal numbers of Special Olympics athletes and Unified Partners.
-All Special Olympics athletes must have a current Special Olympic Iowa Physical & Consent Form on file at the SOIA State Office.
-All Unified partners must have a current Class A Application on file at the SOIA State Office.
-Teams should practice for eight to ten weeks prior to their first competition.
+Your team roster must consist of equal numbers of Special Olympics athletes and Unified Sports partners.
+All Special Olympics athletes must have a current Medical Form on file at the SOIA State Office.
+Unified Sports partners 17 and under need a Participant Release Form and Unified partners over 18 must have a current Class A Application on file at the SOIA State Office.
+Teams should practice for eight to 10 weeks prior to their first competition.

-SOIA currently offers competitive Unified Sports Teams in athletics relays, swimming relays, basketball team, bocce, bowling, cheerleading, cycling, figure skating, flag football, golf, ice skating relay, roller skating relay, snowshoeing relay, soccer team, softball team, tennis and volleyball.
+SOIA currently offers competitive Unified Sports teams in athletics relays, swimming relays, basketball team, bocce, bowling, cheerleading, cycling, figure skating, flag football, golf, ice skating relay, roller skating relay, snowshoeing relay, soccer team, softball team, tennis, and volleyball.
 More information can be found on the Unified Sports page of our website.